EndGameStudio/www.juanorozco.com/resume/resume.md

 ---

 * Supported classroom technology, student and faculty computing, and special event administration.
-* Coordinated technology resources for lectures and presentations given by CEOâ€™s and other VIPâ€™s in 1500 seat auditorium.
+* Coordinated technology resources for lectures and presentations given by CEO's and other VIP's in 1500 seat auditorium.
 * Deployed, supported, and repaired all faculty and student computing resources.
 Supervised volunteer students.
 * Created documentation, scheduled training and recording sessions for video recording classroom.
 * Consulted on design for upgrades and modification for instructional technology.
 * Learned the Crestron Simple+ programming language; refactored and improved interfaces college-wide.

 ## Education

-### Continuing Education

-* Raleigh, NC
-* Winter/Sprint 2014

-Various coursework on User Experience.

-* User Experience Coursework on Udemy completed April 2014
-* User Experience Class on Udacity completed April 2014

 ### ITT Technical Institute